 This final best interest finding (BIF) completes step three of a six-step process to design, sell, and administer timber sales.
-This BIF covers the sale of approximately 25 acres of spruce timber on state land within Sections 28, 29 & 33, Township 2 South, Range 5 West, Fairbanks Meridian, Alaska.
+This BIF covers the sale of approximately 82 acres of spruce saw-timber from state lands in the Nenana Ridge Road area depicted in the attached maps (see Appendix A).
 The following list summarizes the overall process:

 Step 1: Regional planning.
 The Department of Natural Resources (DNR) develops area plans and state forest management plans to designate appropriate uses for state land, classify the land accordingly, and establish management guidelines for multiple use.
 These plans determine where timber sales are an allowed use, and what other uses must be considered when designing and implementing sales.
 Subsequent land use decisions must be consistent with the area plans.
-The area in this final BIF is covered by the Tanana Valley State Forest Management Plan.
-The finding also considers the Interagency Wildland Fire Management Plan.
-There is one Community Wildfire Protection Plan (CWPP) in this area, the Fairbanks North Star Borough
+The area in this BIF is covered by the Tanana Valley State Forest Management Plan and the Yukon Tanana Area Plan (YTAP), and the BIF is consistent with this plan.